ShoshBeer/talking-circles/README.md

 ## Data Sources and Citations

 Many thanks to the authors of the freely-available data tools that allowed me to build this app!

+Using the following resources, I created [LearningDictionaries](https://github.com/ShoshBeer/LearningDictionaries), a free tool that can be used to create dictionaries in different languages with frequency and related word metadata.

 Dictionary data for all languages comes from https://kaikki.org/dictionary/, which includes a list of words and phrases in that language, definitions in English for every sense, and related words for some words.